A high-quality, compact but deceptively versatile summing mixer

 Simple is sexy

 Sometimes you just want something to do what it says on the box.
 That′s SUM SUM.
-And it comes in a luxurious and lovingly built box.
+And its box is luxurious and lovingly built.